 According to the CRA website, the best way to support the use of a vehicle is an accurate logbook of business travel maintained for the entire year showing for each business trip, the destination, the reason for the trip, and the distance covered.
 This is what has come to be known as the CRA Mileage logbook.

-Like mentioned above, to make the claim, a log of total kilometers driven, and the kilometers driven to earn business must be kept.
+As mentioned above, to make the claim, a log of total kilometers driven, and the kilometers driven to earn business must be kept.
 In addition, the deductible expenses must be reasonable and backed by receipts.
 Furthermore, for any motor vehicle changes, the dates of the changes, as well as the odometer readings for the corresponding transactions, must be recorded.

 Manual Mileage Tracking

-Although CRA log is a good way to keep all your records straight for the year so come tax time you’re ready to maximize your deductions and save your business money, it can become a very tedious and time consuming process that bogs you down, especially if you’re a self-employed busy individual or a large company tracking your employee business kilometers.
-The manual kilometer tracking and monitoring through logbooks can get tiresome, prone to errors and simply not scalable.
+Although CRA log is a good way to keep all your records straight for the year so come tax time you’re ready to maximize your deductions and save your business money, it can become a very tedious and time-consuming process that bogs you down, especially if you’re a self-employed busy individual or a large company tracking your employee business kilometers.
+The manual kilometer tracking and monitoring through logbooks can get tiresome, prone to errors, and simply not scalable.

 Automated Mileage Tracking